 My Starbucks Rewards

-Starbucks applies gamification techniques through their loyalty program My Starbucks Rewards as a way to increase customer engagement and ensure repeat business.
+Starbucks applies gamification techniques through its loyalty program My Starbucks Rewards as a way to increase customer engagement and ensure repeat business.
 Customers who become Starbucks Rewards members receive incentives such as free food and drinks, and customers receive points or “stars” with each purchase.
 Customers can then redeem these stars for specific items or prizes.
 Other unique rewards, such as a free birthday beverage and free refills, become available as customers earn more stars.
 Those who reach gold status stand to reap the best rewards.
 In this example, Starbucks provides incentives to gives consumers a sense of achievement and reinforces the idea that if they are loyal to the company, they will be rewarded.

 Chipotle Love Story Game